-Top 5 2nd Quarter Trades of An - GuruFocus.com
+Top 5 2nd Quarter Trades of AN - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Andesa Financial Management Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were ANDREWS, LUCIA WEALTH MANAGEMENT LLC’s top five trades of the quarter.

-Andesa Financial Management Inc. reduced their investment in ARCA:VPC by 60,343 shares.
-The trade had a 0.82% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $23.45.
+ANDREWS, LUCIA WEALTH MANAGEMENT LLC reduced their investment in ARCA:SCHO by 19,477 shares.
+The trade had a 0.89% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.22.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Andesa Financial Management Inc. reduced their investment in ARCA:KOMP by 22,963 shares.
-The trade had a 0.64% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.93.
+ANDREWS, LUCIA WEALTH MANAGEMENT LLC reduced their investment in ARCA:DFAI by 15,829 shares.
+The trade had a 0.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $25.97.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR S&P Kensho New Economies Composite ETF has a price-earnings ratio of 17.25 and a price-book ratio of 2.00.
+In terms of valuation, Dimensional International Core Equity Market ETF has a price-book ratio of 1.44.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, VanEck Morningstar Wide Moat ETF has a price-earnings ratio of 18.30 and a price-book ratio of 3.72.
+In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 14.57 and a price-book ratio of 3.29.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, First Trust SMID Cap Rising Dividend Achievers ETF has a price-earnings ratio of 7.51 and a price-book ratio of 1.68.
+In terms of valuation, Vanguard Small Cap Value ETF has a price-earnings ratio of 11.62 and a price-book ratio of 1.84.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.